softwarefactory-project/sf-docs/docs/contributor/run_tests.rst

 Scratch a deployment
 ....................

-To scratch a deployment and start over, use the "--erase" argument:
+To scratch a deployment and start over, use the ``--erase`` argument:

 .. code-block:: bash